mrsalmon1976/safish.com/_posts/2024/2024-09-05-assigning-custom-app-roles-entra-admin.markdown

 ## Assigning App Roles

-- You can assign one role to multiple users/groups at a time
+You can assign one role to multiple users/groups at a time:

 - In the admin center, go to the **Applications...Enterprise applications** menu item
 - Search for your application and click on it
 - Click **Users and groups**